bugbountyforum/XSS-Radar/README.md

 XSS Radar is a tool that detects parameters and fuzzes them for <a href="https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)">cross-site scripting</a> vulnerabilities.<br/>It's also the first tool developed by the <a href="https://bugbountyforum.com">Bug Bounty Forum</a> community!

 ## How do I install it?
 At present, we're only supporting the widely used **Google Chrome**.
-We hope to support Firefox in the future.
+XSS Radar takes the form of a browser extension, so we hope to support Firefox in the future.

 1. First, `git clone https://github.com/bugbountyforum/XSS-Radar`
 2. Visit `chrome://extensions/`
 3. Enable Developer Mode via the checkbox
 4. Select "Load Unpacked Extension"
-5. Finally, locate and select the `extension` folder
+5. Finally, locate and select the inner `extension` folder

 ## How do I use it?
 Visit a target page, open the extension and select **Fuzz!**